Dharun235/UAV-navigation-using-Q-learning-and-pid/README.md

 # UAV-navigation-using-Q-learning-and-pid

-## Reinforcement Learning for Autonomous navigation of UAVs
 This repository contains the source code for implementing Q learning and pid based autonomous navigation of quadrotor, maneuvering towards the goal point, along the uniform grid distribution in indoor environments.

 ## Parameters: